 The four ingredients in pumpkin pie spice: Cinnamon, ginger, nutmeg, and ground cloves

-More About Each Ingredient in Pumpkin Pie Spice
+More About Each Ingredient in Pumpkin Spice

 Cinnamon